Search

 Jesse Akiwumi

-Jesse is a trainee solicitor currently working in her first six-month seat within the Litigation and Construction team.
+Jesse is a solicitor in the commercial real estate team.
 Jesse grew up in Kenya and moved to the UK in 2011.
 Prior to joining Clarkslegal, Jesse worked at a firm in Bristol within the Dispute Resolution team for eight months.

-Jesse completed her LPC at the University of Law with a Distinction in 2022 and previously studied International Business Management and the GDL law conversion at Cardiff University.
+Jesse completed her LPC at the University of Law with a Distinction in 2022 and previously studied International Business Management and the GDL at Cardiff University.

 Read, listen and watch our latest insights